 Oklahoma City socialite Anna Ione Murphy was born on October 12, 1870, in Holden, Missouri.
 After the death of her mother, Delilah Floyd, Anna's father, Samuel Murphy, married Louise Berry.
 Their union gave Anna four siblings.
 Murphy, a lawyer and the first Oklahoma territorial treasurer, arrived in Oklahoma City on April 22, 1889, and briefly found housing in apartments owned by Henry Overholser.
 After completing high school in Arkansas, Anna arrived at Oklahoma City on June 3, 1889, and married Overholser on October 23.
-On January 24, 1891, Anna gave birth to a son, Henry Samuel, who died that August.
-A daughter, Henry Ione, was born on April 5, 1905.
+On January 24, Anna gave birth to a son, Henry Samuel, who died that August.
+A daughter, Henry Ione, was born in March 1905.

 At the reception for the opening of the Overholser's mansion held in April 1904, Anna Overholser introduced guests to the first local serving of Saratoga chips (potato chips).
 The event became the highlight of the social season and solidified her as the city's foremost socialite.
 She hosted balls, concerts, charity bazaars, political meetings, luncheons, and dinners.
 Newspaper accounts described her Paris gowns, lavish home furnishings, and innovative recipes and listed the "who's who" of Oklahoma City society.